jbowa/jbowa/README.md

 Hi 👋,

-Engineer with a passion for cryptography / GPU programming
+Engineer with a passion for cryptography, distributed systems & GPU's.

 ## Things I am working on
 ### Jacana [WIP]